petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 [2021-06-07T18:19:49,623][WARN ][o.e.x.c.s.t.n.SecurityNetty4Transport] [es-node1] client did not trust this server's certificate, closing connection Netty4TcpChannel{localAddress=0.0.0.0/0.0.0.0:9300, remoteAddress=/192.168.0.17:41820}
 ```

-Make sure all nodes in your stack (e.g., Liferay, Elasticsearch, and Kibana) are using certificates signed by the same Certificate Authority (CA) and the certificate (public key) of the CA is present in the client's environment.
+Make sure all nodes in your stack (e.g., Liferay, Elasticsearch, and Kibana) use certificates signed by the same Certificate Authority (CA) and the certificate (public key) of the CA is present in the client's environment.
 For example, make sure the `sslTruststorePath` or `sslCertificateAuthoritiesPath` settings are configured according the [Securing Elasticsearch documentation](../securing-elasticsearch.md#configure-a-secure-connection-to-elasticsearch-in-liferay-7.2).

 ```{tip}
 Open the certificate files and find the "Issuer Name" or "Issued by" entry.
 These entries hold information about the issuer CA.